Kenneth William Mayle: Mayle v. United States et al. (2017)

-Issue: Representing himself (pro se), Kenneth Mayle challenged the inclusion of the national motto, "In God We Trust," on U.S. currency.
+Representing himself (pro se), Kenneth Mayle challenged the inclusion of the national motto, "In God We Trust," on U.S. currency.
 He argued that this motto represents a government endorsement of a monotheistic God, clashing with his non-theistic Satanist beliefs.
+Identifying with non-theistic Satanism, Kenneth Mayle took issue with the national motto on U.S. currency, seeing it as an opposing religious message.
+His challenge brought to light debates on religious freedom and the government's religious neutrality.

-Ruling: The United States Court of Appeals for the Seventh Circuit confirmed the district court's judgment, dismissing Mayle's case.
+The United States Court of Appeals for the Seventh Circuit confirmed the district court's judgment, dismissing Mayle's case.
 They held that the motto on currency did not infringe upon the RFRA, the Equal Protection Clause of the Fifth Amendment, or the First Amendment's Free Speech, Free Exercise, or Establishment Clauses.

-Reasoning: Under the Establishment Clause, the court utilized the "endorsement" approach, deciding that the motto did not favor a religion but recognized the nation’s religious heritage.
+Under the Establishment Clause, the court utilized the "endorsement" approach, deciding that the motto did not favor a religion but recognized the nation’s religious heritage.
 For Free Speech, Mayle's claim that using currency forced him to convey a religious message was denied.
 The court stated that monetary transactions didn't inherently communicate messages.
 Regarding the Free Exercise and RFRA, the court found no substantial religious burden caused by the motto on the currency.

-Background: Identifying with non-theistic Satanism, Kenneth Mayle took issue with the national motto on U.S. currency, seeing it as an opposing religious message.
-His challenge brought to light debates on religious freedom and the government's religious neutrality.

-Conclusion: The Seventh Circuit upheld that "In God We Trust" on U.S. currency was constitutional.
+The Seventh Circuit upheld that "In God We Trust" on U.S. currency was constitutional.
 This case further defined the bounds of religious symbols in the public domain relative to individual religious and expressive freedoms.

 Mayle v.
 Shah (2018)

-Summary: In 2018, Kenneth Mayle, informed by his beliefs as a Satanist and follower of The Law of Thelema, again challenged the State of Illinois' laws against bigamy, adultery, and fornication.
+n 2018, Kenneth Mayle, informed by his beliefs as a Satanist and follower of The Law of Thelema, again challenged the State of Illinois' laws against bigamy, adultery, and fornication.
 Asserting that these laws limited his religious practices, notably "sex magick rituals," and his desire for multiple marriages, his case was once more dismissed by the district court in "Mayle v.
 Shah."

-Background: Mayle argued that his religious exercises were potentially in breach of Illinois laws 720 ILCS 5/11-35 and 5/11-40.
+Mayle argued that his religious exercises were potentially in breach of Illinois laws 720 ILCS 5/11-35 and 5/11-40.
 Furthermore, he expressed an intent to partake in bigamous relationships, contradicting 720 ILCS 5/11-45.
 After his initial challenge in "Mayle v.
 Orr" in 2017 was dismissed, Mayle resubmitted a similar lawsuit the subsequent year.

 The Second Challenge and Appeal in Mayle v.
 Shah (2018): The district court reiterated its previous stance from "Mayle v.
 Orr": prior Supreme Court decisions upheld the constitutionality of bigamy laws, and Mayle lacked standing regarding the adultery and fornication laws due to their general non-enforcement.
 Mayle's appeal was initially hampered by a late submission, but the court exercised discretion and allowed it due to the minimal harm it posed.

-Ruling: The appellate court upheld the district court's dismissal, affirming previous conclusions from "Mayle v.
+The appellate court upheld the district court's dismissal, affirming previous conclusions from "Mayle v.
 Orr."
 They noted that the infrequent enforcement of adultery and fornication laws meant that Mayle's claims of a credible threat were untenable.